corwur/cytoscapeneo4j/README.md

 Neo4j Graphs are often tolarge for Cytoscape, this plugin allows you to write Cypher queries and import the result as a network.
 Queries can be parameterized and stored for reuse.

-The plugin can be downloaded form the [Cytoscape App Store](http://apps.cytoscape.org/apps/cytoscapeneo4jplugin)
+The plugin can be downloaded from the [Cytoscape App Store](http://apps.cytoscape.org/apps/cytoscapeneo4jplugin)

 ## Features
 - Connect to Neo4j with a username/password